-Within a manufacturer's unit of or system, plugs and sockets likely to be used by the OPERATOR or by SERVICE PERSONNEL shall not be employed in a manner likely to create a hazard due to misconnection.
+Within a manufacturer's unit or system, plugs and sockets likely to be used by the OPERATOR OR by a SERVICE PERSON shall not be employed in a manner likely to create a hazard due to misconnection.
 In particular, connectors complying with IEC 60083 or IEC 60320 shall not be used for SELV CIRCUITS OF TNV CIRCUITS.
-Keying, location or, in the case of connectors accessible only to SERVICE PERSONNEL, clear markings are permitted to meet the requirement.
+Keying, location or, in the case of connectors accessible only to a SERVICE PERSON, clear markings are permitted to meet the requirement.